arangodb/docs-hugo/site/content/3.10/http/replication/replication-applier.md

             configuration.
 So the reported value may exaggerate the reality a bit for some scenarios.

-          - *time*: the time on the applier server.
+          - `time`: the time on the applier server.

-          - *totalRequests*: the total number of requests the applier has made to the endpoint.
+          - `totalRequests`: the total number of requests the applier has made to the endpoint.

-          - *totalFailedConnects*: the total number of failed connection attempts the applier has made.
+          - `totalFailedConnects`: the total number of failed connection attempts the applier has made.

-          - *totalEvents*: the total number of log events the applier has processed.
+          - `totalEvents`: the total number of log events the applier has processed.

-          - *totalOperationsExcluded*: the total number of log events excluded because of *restrictCollections*.
+          - `totalOperationsExcluded`: the total number of log events excluded because of `restrictCollections`.

-          - *progress*: a JSON object with details about the replication applier progress.
+          - `progress`: a JSON object with details about the replication applier progress.
             It contains the following sub-attributes if there is progress to report:

-            - *message*: a textual description of the progress
+            - `message`: a textual description of the progress

-            - *time*: the date and time the progress was logged
+            - `time`: the date and time the progress was logged

-            - *failedConnects*: the current number of failed connection attempts
+            - `failedConnects`: the current number of failed connection attempts

-          - *lastError*: a JSON object with details about the last error that happened on the applier.
+          - `lastError`: a JSON object with details about the last error that happened on the applier.
 It contains the following sub-attributes if there was an error:

-            - *errorNum*: a numerical error code
+            - `errorNum`: a numerical error code

-            - *errorMessage*: a textual error description
+            - `errorMessage`: a textual error description

-            - *time*: the date and time the error occurred
+            - `time`: the date and time the error occurred

-            In case no error has occurred, *lastError* will be empty.
+            In case no error has occurred, `lastError` will be empty.

-        - *server*: a JSON object with the following sub-attributes:
+        - `server`: a JSON object with the following sub-attributes:

-          - *version*: the applier server's version
+          - `version`: the applier server's version

-          - *serverId*: the applier server's id
+          - `serverId`: the applier server's id

-        - *endpoint*: the endpoint the applier is connected to (if applier is active) or will connect to (if applier is currently inactive)
+        - `endpoint`: the endpoint the applier is connected to (if applier is active) or will connect to (if applier is currently inactive)

-        - *database*: the name of the database the applier is connected to (if applier is active) or will connect to (if applier is currently inactive)
+        - `database`: the name of the database the applier is connected to (if applier is active) or will connect to (if applier is currently inactive)

         Please note that all "tick" values returned do not have a specific unit.
 Tick values are only meaningful when compared to each other.
 Higher tick values mean "later in time" than lower tick values.

-        WARNING: calling this method will synchronize data from the collections found on the remote leader to the local ArangoDB database.
-All data in the local collections will be purged and replaced with data from the leader.

-        Use with caution!

-        Please also keep in mind that this command may take a long time to complete and return.
-This is because it will first do a full data synchronization with the leader, which will take time roughly proportional to the amount of data.

-        **Note**: this method is not supported on a Coordinator in a cluster.
+        **Note**: this endpoint is not supported on a Coordinator in a cluster.
       requestBody:
         content:
           application/json: